privacygmail cleanupemail security

 • Varies by feature

-Privacy: Depends on implementation details
+Privacy: depends on the implementation

 The Privacy Hierarchy: Gmail Cleanup Tools Ranked